lvyahui8/spring-boot-data-aggregator/README.md

 ### 1. Define an "atomic" service to provide user data

-Use `@DataProvider` to define the interface a data provider.
+Use `@DataProvider` to define the interface as a data provider.

 Use `@InvokeParameter` to specify the input parameters to pass.